Skip to main content

 IPv4 and IPv6.
 It also provides guidance on how recursive DNS

-resolvers should select upstream DNS servers when both native and
+resolvers should select upstream DNS servers, including when

 IPv4-embedded IPv6 addresses are available.